laravel-streams/streams-core/docs/basics/streams.md

 <a name="what-are-streams"></a>
 ## What Are Streams?

 Streams are simply structures of data that you can store data in.
 Anything can be defined by a stream.
-For example, you could create a `stream` for TV Shows and add `fields` to it like title, category, a commercial image and so on.
+For example, you could create a `stream` for TV Shows and add `fields` to it like a title, category, and description.

 On a technical level, streams are simply database tables (every stream represents a database table), so if you need to reference streams directly in with an Eloquent model, you can easily do that.